HeldLab/ProteoSushi/README.md

 ## Files Needed

-In order to run ProteoSushi, there are some required files in specific formats:
+In order to run ProteoSushi, there are some required files in specific formats.
+Example files are included in the 'examples' folder in the downloaded files:

 - The CSV file output from **Mascot**